What Will Happen If There Is An Air Pocket That Goes Into The Kiln?

 Tip the lump of clay to your left and push with your right palm.
 Turn your clay about 15 degrees and do it again.
 If you are doing it correctly, your clay will have a spiral shape that looks like a shell.

-Poke Holes – You should poke a hole in your hollow pottery.
-Make sure your hole is large enough so when the clay shrinks as it drys the hole will still be big enough to allow the steam to escape.
+You should poke a hole in your hollow pottery.
+This helps the inside of the piece to dry more evenly to prevent cracking.
+Make sure your hole is large enough so when the clay shrinks as it drys the hole will still be big enough to allow any moisture to escape.

 Find a cleaver spot to poke your hole.
 If you make a bunny or pig, you could poke the holes in his ears or nose.

-Bone Dry – You want to make sure the clay is bone dry before putting it in the kiln.
-The general rule is to put the piece against your cheek, and if the clay is cool, it still has moisture in it.
+You want to make sure the clay is bone dry before putting it in the kiln.
+The general rule is to put the piece against your cheek, and if the clay is cold, it still has moisture in it.
 If you are drying your pottery outside, make sure you don’t put it in the sun.
 That causes uneven drying that may result in a crack or break when you put it in the kiln.

 Drying Your Clay Properly